 When the Filter Criteria primitive parameter is present in a request primitive, it shall be applied for identification of the applicable target resources of the respective operation.
-This may apply to Retrieve, Delete, Discovery and Semantic Resource Discovery operations as specified in clauses 7.3.3.6, 7.3.3.8, 7.3.3.14 and 7.3.3.18 respectively.
+This may apply to Create, Retrieve, Update, Delete, Discovery and Semantic Resource Discovery operations as specified in clauses 7.3.3.5, 7.3.3.6, 7.3.3.7, 7.3.3.8, 7.3.3.14 and 7.3.3.18 respectively.

-The Filter Criteria primitive parameter defines matching conditions on resource attributes and filter handling conditions.
-Matching conditions are evaluated against resources and, when true, determine the matched resources.
-The filter handling conditions provide additional input applied to the matched resource set to determine the filtering result (e.g. maximum number of resources to be included in the filtering result).
-The filtering result may be composed of one or more resources and shall be used as the target of the operation.
+The Filter Criteria primitive parameter defines Matching Conditions on resource attributes or content (table 7.3.3.17.0-1) and Filter Handling Conditions (table 7.3.3.17.0-2).
+Matching Conditions are evaluated against resources and, when true, determine the matched resources.
+The Filter Handling Conditions provide additional input applied to the matched resource set to determine the filtering result (e.g. maximum number of resources to be included in the filtering result).
+The filtering result may be composed of zero or more resources and shall be used as described in clauses 7.3.3.2 and 7.3.3.14.
 Table 7.3.3.17.0-1 summarizes the various filter criteria and conditions.
 Each row in the table represents a different filter condition type.

+If no matching conditions are present, the resource is matched.

 If multiple matching conditions of the same type (i.e. same condition tag) are present in the Filter Criteria parameter, these shall be combined by applying logical OR operation.
 This applies to the condition tags labels, resourceType, contentType or attribute with multiplicity n > 1.

-If multiple matching conditions of different type (i.e. different condition tags) are present in the Filter Criteria parameter, then the combined condition shall be derived by applying the logical operation specified by the filterOperation condition.
+If multiple matching conditions of different types (i.e. different condition tags) are present in the Filter Criteria parameter, then the combined condition shall be derived by applying the logical operation specified by the filterOperation condition.
 By default logical AND operation shall be used if the filterOperation condition is not present.

 EXAMPLE: